hapax/hapax.github.io/assets/chuzenji.md

 in accord with thermodynamics, not to preserve order but to *dissipate it with maximum efficiency*.
-England calls this "dissipation-driven adaptation", and it provides a possible physical explanation for life itself; life as the genius of ruin.
+England calls this "dissipation-driven adaptation", and it provides a possible physical explanation for life itself; as the genius of ruin.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/teapot.png" />